Best dive spots in Ecuador Coastal mainland and the Galapagos

 Islote Sucre Los Frailes

-Los Ahorcados Islet is 10 minutes by boat from Las Tunas, although it can also be seen from Puerto Rico and Ayampe beaches.
-It is 40 minutes from Ayampe.
+Los Ahorcados Islet is ten minutes by boat from Las Tunas, but it can also be seen from Puerto Rico and Ayampe beaches.
+It takes 40 minutes to get there from Ayampe.

-Los Ahorcados is an ideal site for snorkeling and deep diving, and its level of difficulty is medium.
+Los Ahorcados is a great place for snorkeling and deep diving, with a medium level of difficulty.

-The inhabitants of Las Tunas and Ayampe often say that human sacrifices used to be made on this islet in the past.
-The truth is that we have not been able to verify this myth, but it does give it a mysterious touch to visit.
+People who live in Las Tunas and Ayampe say that people used to be sacrificed on this island in the past.
+The fact that we haven’t been able to confirm this tale does lend it a mystifying air, though.

 Puerto Cayo, Manabí, Ecuador